 The workshop will be conducted at your institution and tailored to your specific needs.

 During 2014–2015, Text and Academic Authors (TAA) will offer a limited number of Publish & Flourish workshops anywhere in the U.S. or its territories.
 With these TAA sponsored workshops, TAA covers the majority of the cost of bringing a presenter to your institution, including the presenter’s fee and domestic travel expenses (transportation, lodging, and food).
 The host institution pays a fee of $1,500, which includes the cost of one-year TAA memberships for every participant who joins TAA.

-Because the workshops are meant to be all-campus workshops, the host institution is also responsible for sending two individual invitations to each member of the entire campus, preferably including both faculty and graduate students.
+Because the workshops are meant to be all-campus workshops, the host institution is also responsible for sending three individual invitations to each member of the entire campus, preferably including both faculty and graduate students.

 During the workshop, TAA member benefits are explained and workshop participants are invited to join for one year.
 For each participant who joins, TAA provides the book Publish & Flourish.

 Contact Tara for the cost of the workshop internationally.

 Workshops are generally scheduled on Fridays or Mondays.
 Tara will send you available dates upon request as soon as you tell her what months interest you.